if-nil/ShareInLink/README.md

-# Markdown Editor & Preview
+# Local Share

 English | [中文](README_ZH.md)

-A simple yet powerful Markdown editor with real-time preview functionality.
+A secure Markdown editor for local sharing.
+All content is stored in URL hash, making sharing simple while keeping your data in the browser.

 ## Features